jhui/jhui.github.io/_backup/2017-03-18-Deep-learning-tutorial.markdown

 ### What is deep learning (DL)?
 **Deep learning is about building a function estimator.** Historically, people explain deep learning (DL) using the neural network.
 Here, deep learning gains insight.
 Nevertheless, deep learning has outgrown this explanation.
 Once you realize building a deep learning network is about building a function estimator, you will unveil its real potential in Artificial Intelligence (AI).

-Let’s build a new android named Pieter.
+Let's build a new android named Pieter.
 Our first task is to teach Pieter to recognize objects visually.
 Can the human visual system be replaced by a big function estimator?
 Can we pass the pixel values to a function and classify it as a school bus, an airplane or a truck?

 Indeed, in our later example of visual recognition, we will build a system very similar to the following:
 <div class="imgcap">